silvanodd/ecs/README.md

 In terraform_tooling edit variables.tf and add the dev and prod accout ids to "dev_account_id" and "prod_account_id" variable

-login on the command line into the tooling account
+- Login on the command line into the tooling account
 ```
 cd  terraform_tooling/environment/tooling
 terraform init